 To book tickets, please email email@example.com

-The historic house will be open to the public daily from May 1-31, 2019 at 2-3pm.
+The historic house will be not be open in 2020 due to renovation works.
 The show around duration is approximately 30 minutes, with tea, coffee and cake served at the end.

 Visitors will have access to see six reception rooms located on the ground and first floor of the house.